Composite Fermion Nonlinear Sigma Models: Discussion

 We have also showed how electron particle-hole breaking disorder can shift the $\theta$ angle away from $\pi$.
-Because the nonlinear sigma model description is only appropriate for longitudinal conductivities $\overline \sigma_{xx}^{\rm CF} \gg 1$ (in units of $e^2/h = 1$), we aren't able to determine the identity of the state that obtains for $\overline \sigma_{xx}^{\rm CF} \leq 1$ towards which the nonlinear sigma model evolves.
+Since $\theta = 2\pi \sigma_{xy}^{\rm cf}$ (mod $2\pi$) for the HLR theory and $\theta = \pi + 2\pi \sigma_{xy}^{\rm cf}$ (mod $2 \pi$) for the Dirac theory, nonzero $W_0$ results in a violation of particle-hole symmetric electrical transport \cite{kivelson1997, Son2015}.
+Because the nonlinear sigma model description is only appropriate for longitudinal conductivities $\sigma_{xx}^{\rm cf} \gg 1$ (in units of $e^2/h = 1$), we aren't able to determine the identity of the state that obtains for $\sigma_{xx}^{\rm cf} \leq 1$ towards which the nonlinear sigma model evolves.
 (Recall that the longitudinal conductivity is a coupling in the nonlinear sigma model that runs towards zero.)
-We expect either a gapped insulator or a diffusive metal in the vicinity of the particle-hole symmetric limit at $\theta = \pi$.
-It would be interesting to connect our result with recent work \cite{2020arXiv200907871H} that found evidence for a line of extended states with continuously varying exponents as particle-hole symmetry is violated by varying the coefficient of electron scalar potential $V({\bf x})$ in \eqref{slaving}.
+It would be interesting to understand if particle-hole symmetry emerges for $\sigma_{xx} \sim 1$, as predicted in \cite{PhysRevB.32.2636} and found in a numerical study of noninteracting electrons \cite{PhysRevLett.70.481}.
+Alternatively, if particle-hole symmetry doesn't emerge, we expect either a gapped insulator or a diffusive metal (at least in the vicinity of the particle-hole symmetric limit at $\theta = \pi$).
+It would be interesting to connect our result with recent work \cite{PhysRevLett.126.056802} that found evidence for a line of extended states with continuously varying exponents as particle-hole symmetry is violated by varying the coefficient of electron scalar potential $V({\bf x})$ in \eqref{slaving}.